jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 3: checking services, events and entities
-After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and for each zone one entitiy and their attributes, listed below as well as [seven services](#available-services).
+After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [seven services](#available-services).

 #### Services
 For each instance of the component the following services will be available: